apigee/edge-gcp/README.md

 This profile helps to create a AIO profile in Google cloud platform.
 The details are present in https://github.com/rajeshm7910/apigee-gcp/tree/master/aio/jinja

-### multinode (Edge Multinode deployment with Network Load Balancer)
-This profile helps to create a 1,5 and 9 node edge cluster deployment in Google cloud platform.
-The details are present in https://github.com/rajeshm7910/apigee-gcp/tree/master/multinode/jinja

 ### autoscale (Edge Autoscale deployment with Http Load Balancer)
 This profile helps to create a 5,7,9 node cluster deployment in Google cloud platform.